Jason2Brownlee/QuakeBotArchive/research/essays/b_35_friktf.md

 # FrikBot for TeamFortress (FrikTF)

-FrikBot for TeamFortress or "FrikTF" is a port of the Frikbot (Ryan Smith) for Team Fortress Quake by Raymond Martineau.
+**FrikBot for TeamFortress** or "FrikTF" is a port of the Frikbot for Team Fortress Quake developed by Raymond Martineau.

 ## Homepage

 The first homepage for the mod was <http://www.ncf.ca/~bk039/> and some files were archived.

-It later moved to <http://www.mdqnet.net/friktf/> and <http://www.mdqnet.net/dept187/> (not archived).
+It later moved to <http://www.mdqnet.net/friktf/> and <http://www.mdqnet.net/dept187/> which were not archived.

 Files were later hosted on the yahoo email list directly <http://www.egroups.com/group/friktf/> and <http://groups.yahoo.com/group/friktf> some of which were archived.